 Although you can fish off a stationary drift boat this will need a strong anchor hold and may even require double anchoring the boat.
 This is because the wind can catch the sides of a drift boat and jostle it around on the water making it unstable to stand on.

 Although a great fishing vessel where a drift boat really excels is in turbulent rivers.

 A drift boat was made to be a river runner and is one of the only traditional style boats that can keep up with a modern river running raft or kayak!

-With its ability to navigate class IV rapids and turbulent whitewater, along with its capacity to turn on a dime, it is not unusual to see drift boats, even wooden ones, being used to navigate rivers with canyon boulders and rapids that only rafts and whitewater kayaks are seen on.
+So it is not unusual to see drift boats, even wooden ones, being used to navigate rivers with canyon boulders and rapids that only rafts and whitewater kayaks are usually seen on.

 However, it’s not all sunshine and roses.

 Drift boats are difficult to row in still water and require physical effort to move upstream.